Help us to expand culturally responsive training

 Enhance research support

-A First Nations Researcher position will drive the development and enhancement of culturally relevant, evidence-based programs.
+drive the development and enhancement of culturally relevant and evidence-based programs.

 Tailor support for remote communities

-A specialised MHFA course piloted in remote Aboriginal and Torres Strait Islander communities to provide culturally relevant mental health support where it’s needed most.
+Develop initiatives to assist remote Aboriginal and Torres Strait Islander communities to provide culturally relevant mental health support.

 Every contribution counts, and can make a significant impact on helping Aboriginal and Torres Strait Islander people to receive timely, culturally informed support when they need it most.